thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 [^11/1]: _Cf._ Joan D. Tooke, The Just War in Aquinas and Grotius (1965).

-[^14/1]: Reference should be made in this connection to the important activities in the field of study of international law, of the Asian-African Legal Consul. tative Committee, representing the Afro-Asian group of States.
+[^14/1]: Reference should be made in this connection to the important activities in the field of study of international law, of the Asian-African Legal Consultative Committee, representing the Afro-Asian group of States.
 Certain sessions of this Committee have been attended by an observer from the International Law Commission, which has a standing invitation to send an observer.
 For the impact upon international law of the new Asian and other